Evaluating LLM-Based 0-to-1 Software Generation in End-to-End CLI Tool Scenarios: Construction and Evaluation Pipeline

+However, not all retrieved repositories provide functional standalone CLI tools.
+To rigorously select valid repositories, we install each candidate globally in an isolated environment.
+A key challenge is to automatically identify the exact command name used to invoke the installed CLI, which frequently differs from the repository name.
+To address this, our pipeline monitors the system's binary directory during installation to capture all newly generated executable files.
+We then compare the repository name against these captured files using a heuristic matching algorithm that prioritizes exact matches, acronyms, and string similarities.
+Once the most likely executable file is identified, it is validated by running the ``\texttt{--help}'' command.
+If this command successfully returns standard usage information without errors, the repository is considered to contain a functional CLI entry point.

-\subsubsection{Stratified Manual Validation}
+\subsubsection{Stratified manual validation}

-Finally, to further ensure the quality of the selected repositories, two software engineering experts, each with over five years of professional programming experience, conduct a rigorous and independent sanity check on every repository in the filtered dataset.
-This manual review specifically verifies two critical aspects: first, that the heuristically identified command serves as the correct entry point for the repository's primary CLI tool; and second, that the tool can execute its commands correctly without encountering underlying environmental or dependency errors.
-To eliminate subjective bias, a repository is retained in the final benchmark if and only if both experts reach a unanimous consensus on its absolute correctness.

-\subsection{Schema-Guided Task Synthesis}
+Repositories that pass this dynamic verification are further subjected to a stratified manual validation by two software engineering experts.
+This step ensures that the repositories can run without environmental errors.
+It also filters out tasks with implicit dependencies like non-standard local server environments to ensure fully unambiguous specifications.
+This rigorous filtering process ensures the high quality of the curated oracle repositories.

+\subsection{Schema-guided task synthesis}

-A critical challenge in benchmark construction is generating comprehensive test cases at scale without heavy manual intervention.
-We address this challenge by designing an automated task synthesis pipeline that leverages LLMs to extract a structured command schema from the oracle repository and subsequently generate both the evaluation prompts and a massive suite of test cases based on this extracted schema.
+Generating comprehensive test cases at scale is a critical challenge.
+We address this by employing an LLM to extract a structured command schema from each curated oracle repository, which subsequently guides the automated generation of evaluation prompts and test suites.

-\subsubsection{Iterative Schema Extraction}
+\subsubsection{Iterative schema extraction}